sylinhugo/Simple-Bitcoin-System/FinalProject/Part4/README.md

 # Part 4: Integrating your synthetic Dapp

 Welcome to the last part of this project!
-So far you have completed all the contracts in Solidity needed for your Dapp, the last step is to integrate them with a web client to complete the end product .
+So far you have completed all the contracts in Solidity needed for your Dapp, the last step is to integrate them with a web client to complete the end product.
 At the end of this part, you will get your first comprehensive decentralized application.
 Don't forget to give it an awesome name and slogan!

 ## Contracts
 The first thing you need to do is to prepare all contracts in the `contracts/` directory.
 Recall you have implemented the following contracts: